flpsantos3/covid_pt/README.md

 # Covid-PT
-Quick exploratory analysis of Portuguese Covid-related data.
+Quick exploratory analysis of Covid-related data in Portugal.